openfisca/openfisca-web-api/README.md

 To stop the server, interrupt the command with Ctrl-C.

-To check if it's OK, open the following URL in your browser: http://localhost:2000/ (2000 is the port number defined in the development-france.ini config file).
+To check if it's OK, open the following URL in your browser:
-You should see a JSON response telling that the path is not found (which is normal as no endpoint corresponds to "/"):

-    {"apiVersion": "1.0", "error": {"message": "Path not found: /", "code": 404}}
+[http://localhost:2000/], 2000 is the port number defined in the development-france.ini config file.
+You should see this JSON response:

+    {"apiVersion": 1, "message": "Welcome, this is OpenFisca Web API.", "method": "/"}

 ## Introspection with parsers

 [OpenFisca Parsers](https://github.com/openfisca/openfisca-parsers) is an optional dependency.
-If it is installed, the following endpoints will be enhanced:

-- field: endpoint enriched with input variables
+If it is installed, the following endpoints will be enhanced with input variables and legislation parameters: field, fields, graph, parameters and variables.
-- fields: endpoint enriched with input variables
-- graph: endpoint created
-- graph: endpoint enriched with input variables

 ## Docker containers